IBM/cookies/README.md

 <!-- A more detailed Usage or detailed explaination of the repository here -->
 ## Usage

-This repository contains some example best practices for open source repositories:
+This repository contains some examples of best practices for open source repositories:

 * [LICENSE](LICENSE)
 * [README.md](README.md)